Updated: 800G – nothing but the facts

 - Ability to manufacture in volume with a mature, predictable multi-sourced supply chain

 Basically, WaveLogic 5 Extreme solutions include all the elements end-users require for building robust and reliable, end-to-end networks – and they include them today.
+We aren’t the only ones that think that either – as WaveLogic 5 Extreme has been selected for multiple industry awards.

 Thank you.
 Your comment has been received and should appear on the blog shortly.